 - Worlds 4-4, 7-4, and 8-4 of Super Mario Bros..
 4-4 has you going through a castle that will be endless until you pick the correct fork.
 7-4 makes you get a sequence of three paths right or else you restart the whole sequence.
 Finally, 8-4 is a complex network of warp pipes that will have you experiencing déjà vu if you enter the wrong pipe, or don't enter a pipe by a certain point.
 And then there's the Japanese Super Mario Bros.
 2...

 - Which has the "tricky" type in some levels, where you must find a secret beanstalk or warp pipe to escape the infinite loop.

-- The Super Metroid ROM Hack Super Metroid Redesign has a Lost Cave area, similar to the original The Legend Of Zelda 's Lost Woods.
+- The Super Metroid ROM Hack Super Metroid Redesign has a Lost Cave area, similar to The Lost Woods in the original The Legend of Zelda.

 - Mega Man Star Force 2 has a variant: Each area has four exits, but each room has some kind of clue as to which way to go, and most incorrect exits immediately lead to a dead end, where you get ambushed by viruses then turn back.

 - Harp Note will also appear if you are on the right path.